Tibblist/better-fetcher/README.md

 **Note:** This library does not cache anything itself.
 It will optionally check the cache for data for a request but won't store any new data it receives later in the cache, you need to use a service worker or some other method to cache all your fetch calls.

+If you have any questions, comments, or concerns feel free to reach out to me at tibblist@gmail.com.
+Feel free to submit a pull request as well if you find anything you can improve.

 # Features:

 - Implements simple wrappers for basic request types such as GET, PUT, POST and DELETE. (more coming soon)